Master of Science in Computational Biology - MBZUAI Master of Science in Computational Biology

 4

 Students will select a minimum of three elective courses, totaling twelve (or more) credit hours, based on their interests, proposed research thesis, and career aspirations, in consultation with their supervisory panel.
-The elective courses available for the Master of Science in Computer Science are listed in the table below:
+The elective courses available for the Master of Science in Computer Science are listed below:

 Code Course title Credit hours

-This course provides the students a comprehensive introduction to artificial intelligence.
+Course description: This course provides a comprehensive introduction to artificial intelligence.
 It builds upon fundamental concepts in machine learning.
 Students will learn about supervised and unsupervised learning, various learning algorithms, and the basics of the neural network, deep learning, and reinforcement learning.

 4